countable-web/open-source-corporation/engineering/ARCHITECTURE.md

 This is a guideline on architecture for web applications, with the goal of minimizing technical debt and otherwise saving time.

+### Components

+  * Consider modularity of your application.
+Django has good conventions built in for this, study those.
+Use "fat models" and "skinny views" (from 2 Scoops of Django)
+  * Separate components by interface and responsibility. ie) all the dashboard routes should be in one file.
+All the dashboard utilities should be in another file.
+All the shared utilities (used by more than one other file) should be stored together according to function.

 ### Dependencies

 1. See any dependency as a cost.
 The marginal benefit (so, minus opportunity cost of using no dependency) must be positive, ideally large.